 Janet’s work influenced many of the giants in the then evolving field of depth psychology, like James, Freud, Jung, Adler, and many later psychologists like Horney and Abraham Maslow.
 In varying degrees, the focus is on individual psychological health, however, we need to also focus on how our insane society (Fromm), industrial capitalism, impacts individuals as we struggle with the challenge to establish the empathic global community (Rifkin).
 In discussing the psychological health of mass shooters , the sanity of our industrial society is not even in the mix – just listen to how mental health is being addressed in the media and then go deeper and consider how business schools are not addressing the sanity of what they teach.
 The sanity of our society in not being discussed, after all, aren’t we exceptional?
 Zizek asks and interesting question, why is it easier for us, Hollywood, to imagine the end of the world than to imaging the end of capitalism (The perverts guide to cinema)?

 Stephen Aizenstat, President of Pacifica Graduate Institute, makes three points about depth psychology moving us into a deeper understanding of an empathic global community: “It is that which lies below the surface of things, in the unconscious; 2, It has to deal with the activation of the human imagination from which myths and stories arise – here we have Wilson’s Outsiders; 3 We are all asked to see the social, political, economic, realities that face us.
 We are asked to look at these issues with a particular eye – a way to see, a way of being.
-It is a seeing deeply into the structure of our institutions” (Youtube).
+It is seeing deeply into the structure of our institutions” (Youtube).
 A question to consider, which candidate for president of the U.S. is practicing depth psychology?
-May I suggest Bernie Sanders comes closest.
+May I suggest Bernie Sanders comes closest?

 What is depth psychology?

 So, Wilson’s view of psychological health is a matter of “psychological-tension”, which requires “a sense of motivation and purpose.”
-If psychological tension is lowered, from conditions of boredom, illness, depression, this constitutes abaissement du niveau mental and can result one falling prey to fears and anxieties that a healthy person would not be subject to.
+If psychological tension is lowered, from conditions of boredom, illness, depression, this constitutes abaissement du niveau mental and can result in one falling prey to fears and anxieties that a healthy person would not be subject to.
 What Wilson next writes made me understand experientially what he was proposing.
 Remember, I awoke in the middle of the night to read Wilson writing: “We experience a lowering of our mental threshold during the night, and we are all familiar with the experience of waking in the early hours of the morning and beginning to worry about all kinds of things” (128).
 How true this is for me and when psychological-tension is lowered, I tell myself to put these issues aside since in the morning my energy will be renewed with many important things-to-do, one important one for me is writing about this.

 This simple model of Janet’s has additional stages like “a narrowing of attention,” which is followed by “a sense of monotony,” which leads to further lowering of mental energy needed to live fully.
 At 71 years with son Aaron 20 a NDSU junior and daughter Annah 17 a senior in high school, we often discuss their studies and reminding me of my days as a UND student.
-I wonder where does their motivational energy come from having to sit, often passively in class, and then to hide away somewhere alone reading and writing.
-I think to myself, I could never do that again, I would never want to live my life again – just want to get though this one, to see if there is another side.
+I wonder where does their motivational energy comes from having to sit, often passively in class, and then to hide away somewhere alone reading and writing.
+I think to myself, I could never do that again, I would never want to live my life again – just want to get through this one, to see if there is another side.

-At first this stressed me, thinking about what Aaron and Annah have yet to endure in order to prepare for their lives.
+At first, this stressed me, thinking about what Aaron and Annah have yet to endure in order to prepare for their lives.
 However, is there really any difference in what they are doing and what I am doing?
 I am coming closer to death and am working just as intently on this as they are on preparing for life.
 So, why when I wake in the night is my mental energy lower?
 I am anxious about the future but at 20 I do not remember feeling anxious – it seems I just studied my way forward.
 Here I am 50 years later, with three academic degrees, a fun teaching career of 40 years, a solid marriage, some money under the mattress, and now engaged in writing about it all.
 So, why are you anxious in the middle of the night and also at times during the day – just do it, Steve!
-Carl Jung speaking about death suggests, it is as import an event as our birth and it needs to be prepared for.
+Carl Jung speaks about death suggests, it is as important an event as our birth and it needs to be prepared for.
 However, we still need to get closer to these anxieties.

 Carl Jung speaks about Death